ghostmaruko/myFlix_client/README.md

 # myFlix-client

-**myFlix-client** is the frontend application of the `myFlix_API` project, built using **React**.
-It allows users to browse a collection of movies, view detailed information, and manage their profiles including favorite films.
-The application interacts with a RESTful API built with Node.js, Express, and MongoDB.
+myFlix-client is the frontend application of the myFlix API project, built with React.
+It allows users to browse a collection of movies, view detailed information, manage their profiles, and maintain a list of favorite films.
+The app communicates with a RESTful API built with Node.js, Express, and MongoDB.

-This project represents the final version of the frontend for myFlix and is fully functional.
+This project represents the final frontend version of myFlix and is fully functional.

+---

+### Project Context (Achievement 3 – CareerFoundry)

+The goal of this Achievement was to build the client-side for myFlix based on its existing server-side code.
+Users (movie enthusiasts) should be able to:

+- Access detailed movie, genre, and director information
+- Register and authenticate via JWT
+- Save and manage a list of favorite movies
+- Update personal information or delete their account
+- The frontend is a single-page application (SPA) with routing, rich interactions, and a polished user experience.
+It integrates with the backend endpoints previously developed and tested in Postman.

+Key Technical Points:

+- Built with React (ES6+), using functional components
+- React Router for SPA navigation
+- React Bootstrap for responsive design and layout
+- Communicates with backend via REST API
+- State management handled via React hooks
+- Hosted online (Netlify)

 ---